scaramangagency/craft-litespeedcache/README.md

 ### Forms

-If you have forms on your website and you're using CSRF protection, you'll want to ensure you do not cache the form page, as that will cache the CSRF tokens too.
-You can either inject the CSRF dyamically by adding a `csrf` class (or any other classname) to your form and then using
+If you have forms on your website and you're using CSRF protection, you want to:

+Make an AJAX call to a plugin/module action that [outputs your CSRF token](https://docs.craftcms.com/api/v3/craft-web-request.html#method-getcsrftoken) and use the resutl to update your CSRF input
 ````
 {% js %}
     $(function() {
+        $.get('/your/controller/action', function(data) {
-        $('form.csrf').prepend('<input type="hidden" name="{{ craft.app.config.general.csrfTokenName }}" value="{{ craft.app.request.getCsrfToken }}" />');
+                $('form.csrf').prepend('<input type="hidden" name="{{ craft.app.config.general.csrfTokenName }}" value="'+data+'" />');
         });
+    });
 {% endjs %}
 ````

-or you can choose to not cache the page at all using the following Twig header
+Alternatively, you can choose to not cache the page at all using the following Twig header

 ````
 {% header "X-LiteSpeed-Cache-Control: no-cache" %}